LEARNING THE GAME

 Gotham is committed to introducing rugby to new players and helping experienced players improve their skills and knowledge.
 You learn rugby by playing.
 The best approach is to attend practice and play in matches.
 Visit our Rugby 101 page for additional resources.

-There are many avenues to start playing rugby.
-Show up to a practice, come watch a match, join us at a social event.
+There are many avenues to start playing rugby and no experience is necessary.
+Show up to a practice, come watch a match, or join us at a social event.
 The common thread is letting us know you are interested.
 Use the form on this page to contact us.

 Gotham is a Division III men's club in the Empire GU of New York and a member of International Gay Rugby (IGR).
-The Knights are one of the top competitive clubs at the Bingham Cup; a biannual international inclusive rugby union tournament.
-The Knights became the IGR champions at the 2010 Bingham Cup.
+The Knights are one of the top competitive clubs at the Bingham Cup, a biannual international inclusive rugby union tournament.
+The Knights became the IGR champions at the 2010 Bingham Cup, Bingham Plate Recipients in 2016, are in the 2018 Empire GU D3 Playoffs.
 We are always glad to have experienced players join the club as we continually increase our competitiveness.

 New York is an international city and is home to rugby players from all over the world.
 Gotham has been fortunate to have many friends from abroad play with us socially and competitively.
 Whether you are making a new home here or just passing through and want some fun on the pitch, let us know.